georgi-georgiev95/Second-Shift-Auto/README.md

 SecondShiftAuto is a web application built using Angular, Express.js, and MongoDB.
 It offers a user-friendly interface for both buyers and sellers to connect in the thriving marketplace of pre-owned vehicles.

 ## Features
+Login & Register: Join hundreds of users to sell or find your car faster.
 Browse Listings: Explore a wide range of available vehicles listed by sellers.
 Search and Filter: Easily find the vehicle you're looking for by applying various search filters.
+Edit and Delete: Take control of your listing anytime anywhere.